dev-mirzabicer/HiRAG/readme.md

 # 🤗 HiRAG: Retrieval-Augmented Generation with Hierarchical Knowledge
-This is the repo for the paper [HiRAG: Retrieval-Augmented Generation with Hierarchical Knowledge](https://arxiv.org/abs/2503.10150).
+This repo is forked from the repo for the paper [HiRAG: Retrieval-Augmented Generation with Hierarchical Knowledge](https://arxiv.org/abs/2503.10150).

 ## Model Pipeline